andreschoultz/jelly-sql/docs/docs/syntax/logical-grouping.md

 Self grouping expressions is the process of automatically grouping expressions based on their logical operator, or keyword.

 The parser will always group `AND` expressions together.
 Thus `OR` operators will determine the split between groups.
-As described in the ##TODO: Combinators## section, the parser will also group and treat them as `AND` operators.
+As described in the [combinators](../selectors/combinators.md#a-few-things-to-keep-in-mind) section, the parser will also group and treat them as `AND` operators.
 Hence why the `AND` operator is not required when chaining combinators.

 #### Here's an example to illustrate self grouping: